SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

       Explicit text content for the text block.

    duration
-      An optional value that specifies how often to check the file for changes.
+      An optional value that specifies how often to check if the file has been updated.
 An implicit :mod:`as-duration` is applied to the value.
+During a check, The file is considered updated if the maximum (latest) of the modify and change times is larger than the same maximum the last time the file was loaded.
+If this is not present no update checks are done.

    notify
       A feature expression that must be a string.
 This generates an INFO level message using the